Telč

 Where to stay

-Staying overnight is the responsible and the rewarding choice, so stay on or beside the square.
+Staying overnight is the responsible choice and the better visit, so sleep on or beside the square.
 Pension Telč No. 20 (Penzion č.
 20) is a family-run guesthouse in a renovated 15th-century building directly on the UNESCO square, with rooms overlooking it (reported cash only — verify).
 Penzion Hotel Telč (hotel-pension-telc.cz) is a dependable mid-range option, and Pension Steidler and Penzion Slunečný Dům both sit on náměstí Zachariáše z Hradce itself.
 Hotel Telč is a small four-star a few steps from the square.
-All are within an easy walk of everything, and many of these small pensions take cash or keep limited reception hours, so confirm check-in and payment ahead.
-Choosing an independent pension on the square spreads value beyond the lunchtime coach crush.
+All are within an easy walk of everything.
+Many of these small pensions take cash or keep limited reception hours, so confirm check-in and payment ahead.
+Choosing an independent pension on the square also spreads value beyond the lunchtime coach crush.

 What to eat

-Telč eats like the Vysočina highlands around it: hearty Czech cooking rather than a single signature dish.
+Telč eats like the Vysočina highlands around it: hearty Czech cooking, no single signature dish.
 Expect svíčková (beef in cream sauce with bread dumplings), guláš with knedlíky, and roast pork.
-This is forest-and-pond country, so game (zvěřina) — venison and wild boar — and freshwater fish such as pond carp and trout are the regional specialities worth seeking.
-Be honest with yourself here: Telč has no famous protected dish of its own, so treat it as regional Highlands cuisine rather than chasing an invented local product.
-The square cafés are the place to slow down with a coffee between the façades, and the pensions and restaurants around the square are where the evening, post-coach, belongs.
+This is forest-and-pond country, so the regional specialities worth seeking are game (zvěřina), venison and wild boar above all, and freshwater fish such as pond carp and trout.
+Telč has no famous protected dish of its own; treat the menus as regional Highlands cuisine and skip the hunt for an invented local product.
+The square cafés are the place to slow down with a coffee between the façades, and the pensions and restaurants around the square are where the evening, after the coaches, belongs.

 What to do

-The first thing to do is sit on the square with a coffee and read the façades house by house — the point of Telč is to stay after the buses leave.
-Tour the State Chateau Telč for its Renaissance interiors and garden; it reopened after reconstruction, so verify current tour routes and hours.
+Sit on the square first, coffee in hand, and read the façades house by house.
+Then tour the State Chateau Telč for its Renaissance interiors and garden; it reopened after reconstruction, so verify current tour routes and hours.
 Climb the roughly 60-metre tower of the Church of St James for the rooftops-and-ponds panorama.
 Walk the ring of ponds (the Staroměstský and Štěpnický ponds) at dusk, when the town doubles in the water; paddle-boats run in summer.
 If dates align, catch an early-music or folk festival on the square (verify).
 For a slow Vysočina loop, combine Telč with the nearby UNESCO sites at Třebíč (the Jewish quarter) and Žďár nad Sázavou (the pilgrimage church).

 Respect

-Telč is a living UNESCO ensemble where people still reside above the arcades — keep noise down in the evenings and respect that the square is a home, not a film set.
-The most responsible move is the one that also makes the best visit: counter the day-trip economy by staying overnight and spending locally, at independent pensions and square cafés, spreading value beyond the lunchtime coach crush.
-The Renaissance frontages are fragile heritage — don't lean on, climb or deface the façades and arcades; photograph them from the street.
+Telč is a living UNESCO ensemble where people still reside above the arcades.
+Keep noise down in the evenings; the square is a home, not a film set.
+The most responsible move is also the best visit: stay the night and spend your money at the independent pensions and square cafés the coach trade never touches.
+The Renaissance frontages are fragile heritage.
+Don't lean on, climb or deface the façades and arcades; photograph them from the street.
 The town's quiet is its character, and it depends on visitors who treat it as a place that is lived in.

 Practical notes

 Language: Czech; some English and German around the square.
 Currency: Czech koruna (CZK), not the euro.
-Plug: European type E. The town is small — everything is walkable and no car is needed once you arrive.
-Day-trip crowds peak midday in summer; mornings, evenings and shoulder seasons are calm.
+Plug: European type E. The town is small: everything is walkable and no car is needed once you arrive.
+Day-trip crowds peak midday in summer; mornings, evenings, May–June and September are calm.
 Many small pensions take cash or keep limited reception hours, so confirm check-in and payment ahead.
 Nearest hub and larger services: Jihlava (about 30 km).

 ---